-Regardless, it may lead to retaliation if a price war breaks best way to out and the competitors are similar in standing (ie has the reduce same cost structure and market share) -> end up in a lose- competition. lose situation -> there would in a fall in price for all the firms without any increase in output -> fall in profit and may incur losses instead.
+Regardless, it may lead to retaliation if a price war breaks out and the competitors are similar in standing (ie has the same cost structure and market share) -> end up in a lose-lose situation -> there would in a fall in price for all the firms without any increase in output -> fall in profit and may incur losses instead.
 There could be a fall in the quality of the goods too as firms cut cost to cut price -> worsen economic welfare from the society's perspective.

+best way to reduce competition.

-Play up the [R2] In comparison, non-price strategies such as R&D is a significance of better long-term strategy to reduce competition, from the non-price society's perspective as it will lead to dynamic efficiency. strategies Dynamic efficiency is a situation in which firms are which you technologically progressive (investing in R&D for the have assessed purpose of product and process innovation) to meet the to be better changing needs and wants of consumers over time. than lowering Product innovation gives rise to new products being prices in introduced into the market helps expand consumer lowering choice.
-Having a wide variety of goods in the market competition. means that consumers will be able to find goods that better cater to their individual tastes and preferences.
+[R2] In comparison, non-price strategies such as R&D is a better long-term strategy to reduce competition, from the society's perspective as it will lead to dynamic efficiency.
+Dynamic efficiency is a situation in which firms are technologically progressive (investing in R&D for the purpose of product and process innovation) to meet the changing needs and wants of consumers over time.
+Product innovation gives rise to new products being introduced into the market helps expand consumer choice.
+Having a wide variety of goods in the market means that consumers will be able to find goods that better cater to their individual tastes and preferences.
 Process innovation drives productivity growth.
 This helps to lower the marginal and average costs which can potentially bring down prices and hence benefiting consumers too.
 Whichever form it takes on, dynamic efficiency raises consumer welfare.